benbenwu176/BoomwhackerAssigner/README.txt

 File Parsing:
 Parse notes into boomwhacker objects, maybe use hash table?
-Handle low capped BWs What is important in a note object?
+Handle low capped BWs
-Time it's played at, pitch

 Convert time window parameter to beat based on measure number Use note objects as parsed, and also parse measures for tempo for each measure